camit001/Python-In-30-Days/Day_20_Python_package_manager/20_Python_package_manager.md

 ### What is PIP ?

-PIP stands for Preferred installer program.
+PIP stands for package installer for Python.
 We use _pip_ to install different Python packages.
 Package is a Python module that can contain one or more modules or other packages.
 A module or modules that we can install to our application is a package.
 In programming, we do not have to write every utility program, instead we install packages and import them to our applications.